Kot Engenharia

-The energy industry is essential to the country's economic development, as it powers the various sectors of the economy.
-To meet the constant increase in energy demand, a large infrastructure is needed that includes various types of energy generating sources, such as: hydroelectric, thermal, nuclear power plants, wind farms, among others, as well as the infrastructure of transmission and distribution systems.
-Given their economic importance, it is essential that the structures that make up the many segments of the energy industry are designed, executed and assessed by qualified professionals.
-In addition, proper care and maintenance of these assets is essential.
+The energy industry is essential to the country's economic development, as it powers various sectors of the economy.
+In this sense, to meet the constant increase in energy demand, a large infrastructure is needed that includes various types of energy sources, such as hydroelectric, thermal, nuclear power plants, wind farms, among others, as well as transmission and distribution systems infrastructure.
+Thus, given its economic importance, it is essential that the structures that make up the numerous segments of the energy industry be designed, executed, and evaluated by qualified professionals.
+In addition, proper care and maintenance of these assets is indispensable.

 A client identified cracks in the reinforced concrete foundations of wind turbines at a wind farm.
-The main challenge in this type of situation is to identify the causes of the cracks.
-Cracks in reinforced concrete elements can originate from various factors, some of which are autogenous and others of which are external, which can be the result of unforeseen design stresses, for example.
+In this type of situation, the main challenge is to identify the causes of the cracks.
+In general, cracks in reinforced concrete elements can be caused by various factors, some of which are internal and others external, and may be the result of stresses not anticipated in the design, for example.

-Kot Engenharia was hired to investigate the cause of the cracks in the foundations and determine the actions required for structural recovery, so that the structure operates in compliance with the normative requirements for structural performance.
-Video 1 shows the results obtained from a 3D scan of one of these foundations.
+For this reason, Kot Engenharia hired to investigate the cause of the cracks in the foundations and determine the actions required for structural recovery, so that the structure operates in accordance with regulatory structural performance requirements.
+The results obtained through 3D scanning of one of these bases can be seen below in Video 1.

 Video 1: Crack in wind turbine base - SOURCE: Kot Collection.